Padmanabhaswamy Temple: Main shrine

 The platforms in front of the vimanam and where the deity rests are both carved out of a single massive stone and hence called "Ottakkal-mandapam".
 On the orders of Marthanda Varma (1706–58), the Ottakkal-mandapam was cut out of a rock at Thirumala, about 4 mi north of the temple.
 It measured 20 ft2 in area by 2.5 ft thick and was placed in front of the deity in the month of Edavom 906 M.E.
 (1731 CE).
 At the same time, Marthanda Varma also brought 12,000 shaligrams, aniconic representations of Vishnu, from the Gandaki River, north of Benares (now known as Varanasi) to the temple.
-These were used in the reconsecration of Lord Padmanabha.
+These were used in the reconsecration of Padmanabha.

-In order to perform darshan and puja, one has to ascend to the mandapam.
-The deity is visible through three doors – the visage of the reclining Lord and Siva Linga underneath his hand is seen through the first door; Sridevi and Bhrigu Muni in Katusarkara, Brahma seated on a lotus emanating from the Lord's navel, hence the name, "Padmanabha", gold abhisheka moorthies of Padmanabha, Sridevi and Bhudevi, and silver utsava moorthi of Padmanabha through the second door; the Lord's feet, and Bhudevi and Markandeya Muni in Katusarkara through the third door.
+To perform darshan and puja, devotees have to ascend to the mandapam.
+The deity is visible through three doors – the visage of the reclining Padmanabha and Siva Linga underneath his hand is seen through the first door; Sridevi and Bhrigu Muni in Katusarkara, Brahma seated on a lotus emanating from the deity's navel, hence the name, "Padmanabha", gold abhisheka moorthies of Padmanabha, Sridevi and Bhudevi, and silver utsava moorthi of Padmanabha through the second door; the deity's feet, and Bhudevi and Markandeya Muni in Katusarkara through the third door.
 The idols of two goddesses holding chamaram, Garuda, Narada, Tumburu, the divine forms of the six weapons of Vishnu, Surya, Chandra, the Saptarshi, Madhu, and Kaitabha are also in the Sanctum.
-Only the King of Travancore may prostrate on the "Ottakkal Mandapam" It is traditionally held that anybody who prostrates on the mandapam has surrendered all that he possesses to the Deity.
+Only the King of Travancore may prostrate on the "Ottakkal-mandapam".
+It is traditionally held that anybody who prostrates on the mandapam has surrendered all that he possesses to the deity.
 Since the ruler has already done that, he is permitted to prostrate on this mandapam.